act-rules/act-rules.github.io/_rules/aria-state-or-property-permitted-5c01ea.md

 - **Global**: the test target is a [global state or property][global]; or
 - **Semantic Role**: the test target is an [inherited][], [supported][], or [required][] [state][] or [property][] of the [semantic role][] of the element on which the test target is specified; or
-- **language feature**: for an HTML element, the test target is allowed on the element on which it is specified.
-Which ARIA state or property may be used on which element is described in [ARIA in HTML](https://w3c.github.io/html-aria/).
+- **language feature**: the test target is specified on an HTML element and is allowed on that element.
+Which ARIA states or properties may be used on which element is described in [ARIA in HTML](https://w3c.github.io/html-aria/).

 ## Assumptions